dynamsoft-docs/code-parser-docs/programming/javascript/user-guide.md

 #### Parse code

 The method parseData takes data in three formats: number[], Uint8Array, string.
-If you want to parse an barcode directly into readable info, you can use `BarcodeReader` or `BarcodeScanner` first to get barcodeText and then use CodeParser to parse it.
+If you want to parse a barcode directly into readable info, you can use `BarcodeReader` or `BarcodeScanner` first to get its barcodeBytes and then use CodeParser to parse them.

 ```javascript
 parser.parseData(data);   //data: number[] | Uint8Array | string